This information is for people getting Universal Credit or Housing Benefit.

 You are allowed to have a bedroom for:

-• two children of the same gender older than 10
+- two children of the same gender older than ten

 Your landlord decides how many bedrooms are in your home.
 If you have two living rooms, one can be called a bedroom even if you do not use it as one.

-If you have more bedrooms than what is allowed, 14% is deducted for one bedroom and 25% for two or more.
+If you have more bedrooms than the allowed number, 14% is deducted for one bedroom and 25% for two or more bedrooms.

-If you have a bedroom tax, you get a ‘welfare supplementary payment’ to make up the difference in your rent.
-You do not need to apply for this payment, you get it automatically.
+If the bedroom tax applies in your case, you will receive a ‘welfare supplementary payment’ to make up the difference in your rent.
+You do not need to apply for this payment; it is automatically given to you.
 If you’re a social tenant, it’s paid directly to your landlord.

 Savings or assets above the limit